pyth-network/pyth-client/doc/getting_started.md

 # Getting started with publishing via pyth-client

-The pyth-client repo consists of a C++ library (libpc.a), a command-line administration tool (pyth) and a json/websocket-based server (pythd).
+The pyth-client repo consists of a C++ library (libpc.a), a command-line administration tool (pyth), a json/websocket-based server (pythd) and a gateway/proxy server for price publishing (pyth_tx).

 You can integrate with libpc directly in your application.
 See `pctest/test_publish.cpp` for an example.
 Or, you can integrate with the pythd server via json/websockets.
 See `pctest/test_publish.py` for an example.